-For comparison to the observational data we consider two sets of models: the FRUITY models available online via the FRUITY database2 (Cristallo et al. 2009, 2011, 2015b) and the Monash models (Lugaro et al. 2012; Fishlock et al. 2014; Karakas and Lugaro 2016; Karakas et al. 2018).
-These data sets are the most complete available for the s-process in AGB stars in terms of stellar mass and metallicity.
-The FRUITY models are available for 8 metallicities between Z=0.001 and 0.02, covering the whole range of Ba stars.
-The Monash models are available for 5 metallicities between Z=0.001 to 0.03.
-Models produced by the NuGRID collaboration have also become recently available (Pignatari et al. 2016; Battino et al. 2016; Ritter et al. 2017) for 4 metallicities in the range of interest here: 0.001, 0.006, 0.01, and 0.02.
-We do not include these models in the following tables but will discuss them and compare with the Monash and FRUITY models where relevant3.
+For comparison to the observational data we consider two sets of models: the FRUITY models available on-line via the FRUITY database (Cristallo et al. 2009, 2011, 2015b) and the Monash models (Lugaro et al. 2012; Fishlock et al. 2014; Karakas & Lugaro 2016; Karakas et al. 2018).
+These data sets are the most complete available for the s process in AGB stars in terms of stellar mass and metallicity.
+The FRUITY models are available for eight metallicities between Z = 0.001 and 0.02, covering the whole range of Ba stars.
+The Monash models are available for five metallicities between Z = 0.001 and 0.03.
+Models produced by the NuGrid collaboration have also become recently available (Pignatari et al. 2016; Battino et al. 2016; Ritter et al. 2018) for the following four metallicities in the range of interest in this work: 0.001, 0.006, 0.01, and 0.02.
+We do not include these models in the following tables but discuss and compare these NuGrid models with the Monash and FRUITY models where relevant.

-The details of the models have been reported elsewhere and we refer the reader to the papers mentioned above.
-All the models presented here were calculated using initial solar scaled abundances from Asplund et al. (2009).
-Some FRUITY models were further computed including stellar rotation (Piersanti et al. 2013) and we will include some of these models in the discussion.
+The details of the models have been reported elsewhere and are provided in the papers mentioned above.
+All the models presented in this work were calculated using initial solar scaled abundances from Asplund et al. (2009).
+Some FRUITY models were further computed including stellar rotation (Piersanti et al. 2013) and we include some of these models in the discussion.
 In Table 1 and Fig. 3 we present the results from the FRUITY models and in Table 2 and Fig. 4 those from the Monash models.
-We select only models that are able to achieve [s/Fe]>0.25 dex at the stellar surface, since this is the same condition applied by deC16 to define Ba stars.
-However, the Ba stars from deC16 are all giants and dilution of the s-process AGB material deposited on the stellar surface necessarily occurred due to the presence of their convective envelope.
-Consequently, only the models that achieve [s/Fe] above roughly 0.5 dex are appropriate for the comparison here, as will be discussed in detail at the start of Sec.
-4. On the other hand, all the models we present here are appropriate for future comparison to observations of Ba dwarfs.
-Even if these are less luminous and more difficult to observe than the Ba giants considered here, the number of known Ba dwarfs is continuously growing (see, e.g., Kong et al. 2018, and references therein).
-In the case of Ba dwarfs, the material deposited on the stellar surface during the mass transfer may remain undiluted, although several mixing processes could occur that may carry it deeper into the star and dilute it.
-These processes have been investigated in detail mostly in relation to CEMP stars (see, e.g., Matrozis and Stancliffe 2017, and references therein).
+We selected only models that are able to achieve [s/Fe] > 0.25 dex at the stellar surface, since this is the same condition applied by deC16 to define Ba stars.
+However, the Ba stars from deC16 are all giants and dilution of the s-process AGB material deposited on the stellar surface necessarily occurred owing to the presence of their convective envelope.
+Consequently, only the models that achieve [s/Fe] above roughly 0.5 dex are appropriate for comparison, as we discuss in detail at the start of Sect.
+4. On the other hand, all the models we present are appropriate for future comparison to observations of Ba dwarfs.
+Even if these are less luminous and more difficult to observe than the Ba giants considered in this work, the number of known Ba dwarfs is continuously growing (see e.g. Kong et al. 2018 and references therein).
+In the case of Ba dwarfs, the material deposited on the stellar surface during the mass transfer may remain undiluted, although several mixing processes could occur that may carry this material deeper into the star and dilute it.
+These processes have been investigated in detail mostly in relation to CEMP stars (see e.g. Matrozis & Stancliffe 2017 and references therein).